 One of the first bets you can make ahead of the new season is an AFL futures bet.
 These are wagers on the outcome of events way in advance and tend to come with much bigger odds.
 Selecting who will lift the title at the end of the campaign, which player will excel or which teams will struggle.
 These markets are pretty standard, so you have probably already seen it when betting on NRL or some other sport.

 Here are a few of the most popular AFL futures:

 AFL Grand Final/Premiership Betting

 The most popular pre-season AFL market is the AFL Grand Final or Premiership winner market.
-You simply bet on the team that you think will win the Grand Final at the MCG at the end of the season.
+You simply bet on the AFL Grand Final winner at the MCG at the end of the season.
 You can also bet on the regular-season winners (minor premier) as well as on a Top 4 and Top 8 finish for a particular team.
 You can also bet on teams to miss out on the Top 8 with a number of our favourite Aussie AFL betting sites.

 AFL Brownlow Betting

 The Brownlow Medal is the award that every aspiring AFL player dreams about winning.
 This seasonal award is given to the player that is voted the ‘Fairest and Best’ by the AFL umpires.
 The umpires cast their votes on who they believe were the top 3 players in each match.
 If you’re interested in betting on the Brownlow Medal, it’s important to understand how it works.